What Does CCPA Stand for and What Does It Mean for Business?

 - Training staff.
 Train staff on what CCPA is, what its compliance requirements are, how to handle the new procedures, and how to handle potential incidents.

 - Starting now.
-When the CCPA rolls out on January 1, 2020, Californian consumers will be able to request data collected up to 12 months prior.
+Californian consumers can request data collected up to 12 months prior.
 Businesses must be able to provide records of collected and sold data as far back as January 1, 2019.

 - CCPA is the most far-reaching and comprehensive data privacy law in the US.
 It confers certain rights to California consumers regarding the collection, use, and sale of their data online.